cscenter/SInGe/src/dict_builder/README.md

 In the last part of solution we just sort all survived substring by their rating and pick them until we reach the limit on the dictionary size.

 Time complexity is `O(sum_length_documents)` with relatively small constant.

+**Further improvements**

+We can make our algorithm online, that is, process documents one by one (or set by set) and we should be able to obtain updated dictionary after each operation.
+Also we should remember that the newest documents should have the bigger influence to the resulting dictionary than the old ones.
+It has been done in the following way: after each update operation score of the all existing string multiplied by some constant `0 <= alpha < 1`.
+Smaller `alpha` correspond to a huge sensitivity to new documents.